Flag of Sweden: Union flags of 1815 and 1818

 Following the adoption of a separate Norwegian flag, a royal regulation of 17 July 1821, stipulated that ships of both kingdoms use the common square-cut civil ensign (with the saltire included) in "distant waters" (i.e. beyond Cape Finisterre).
 In "distant waters", they had the right to use any of the square-cut civil ensigns of their respective countries, or the uniform Union civil ensign.
 This system was in force until 1838.

 Union flags of 1844

 Flags of Sweden and Norway in 1899, after the removal of the union mark from the Norwegian merchant flag.
 Plate published by the Swedish-Norwegian foreign ministry to announce the recent change.

+A royal resolution of 20 June 1844, introduced new flags and heraldry to denote the equal status of the two kingdoms within the union.
+Both countries were granted civil and military ensigns on the same pattern, their respective national flags with the addition of a union mark in the canton, combining the flag colours of both countries.
+The naval ensign was based on the traditional triple-tailed Swedish model.